humstarman/workspace-kubernetes/gitlab-ci/README.md

 ```

 Before deploying Gitlab, some extra works are requiered.
-On Kubernetes, Gitlab can server in forms of
+On Kubernetes, Gitlab can serve in forms of
 - {Container_IP}:{Container_Port}
 - {SVC_IP}:{SVC_Port}
 - {NODE_IP}:{NODE_Port}

-As one can deploy ingress controller,
+As one can deploy ingress controller ahead of Gitlab,
+Gitlab also can use ingress rules to serve.